arcadefx/material-ui/README.md

 - `createTextBox` - Create a text box with label above (for now) and includes "scrollView" support.
 See fun.lua for an example.
 - `createTextField` - Create a text field with label above (for now) and includes "scrollView" support.
 See fun.lua for an example.
 - `createToggleSwitch` - Create a toggle switch.
 See menu.lua for an example.
 - `createToolbar` - Create a horizontal toolbar with icon buttons using the material design icon font.
-You can override the font.
+Each toolbar button supports either material design icon or use "labelText" to use a normal text/word instead of icon.
+Mixing both on the same toolbar is supported.
+To specify alternate font use "labelFont" attribute.
+See menu.lua example (1 option is commented out, uncomment to see it work).

 Helper Methods
 -------------